This post contains affiliate links. Read the full disclosure here.

 • Let the cakes cool in the pans, then run a butter knife around the outside of the cake to loosen it from the pan and flip upside down onto a cooling rack.

 • Make the buttercream.
 In the bowl of a standing mixer or handheld mixer, beat butter and shortening together until combined.
 Skip if using all butter.
-Beat in the cocoa powder until smooth.
+Beat in the cocoa powder and vanilla extract until smooth.

 • Add in the orange zest, then add the icing sugar, ¼ cup at a time until desired consistency is reached.
 If the buttercream is too thick, add in milk 1 tablespoon at a time to thin it out to the consistency you want.
 If it's too thin, add in more confectioner's sugar (powdered sugar) ¼ cup at a time.